MalikXP1234/XP_Vault/Banking App/1 - Introduction.md

 Current I have no style planned for my banking app.
 Maybe something with purple?

+I can Lloyd's style for the design of the banking app for now (will change)

 I will contains various programming styles to enhance the user experience such as using good list and variables for the data.